-Configuration Manager on-premises mobile device management (MDM) is a device management solution that relies on the built-in management capabilities of device OS.
+Configuration Manager on-premises mobile device management (MDM) is a device management solution that relies on the built-in management capabilities of Windows.
 This feature is based on the Open Mobile Alliance (OMA) Device Management (DM) standard.
 It uses your organization's Configuration Manager infrastructure to manage and maintain the devices.
-On-premises MDM requires Microsoft Intune to set up the management capability, but it's only needed for the subscription.
-Intune is used at times to help notify devices to check in for policy changes, but it's not used to manage devices or store data about them.
+Your organization requires Microsoft Intune licenses to use this feature, but it doesn't require any cloud connection.
+Configuration Manager stores all data about your devices in your on-premises site database.

-The following table lists the advantages and disadvantages of on-premises MDM as compared to traditional client-based management:
+The following sections list the advantages and disadvantages of on-premises MDM as compared to traditional client-based management:

-Easier to maintain - Because management functionality is built in to the device operating system, new versions of the client software are not required when new management features are introduced to the Configuration Manager system.
+Easier to maintain: Because management functionality is built in to the device OS, new versions of the Configuration Manager client aren't required when new management features are introduced to the site.

-On-premises - All management and data kept on-premises.
+On-premises: - All management and data are kept on-premises.

 Learn about what to consider when setting up the Configuration Manager infrastructure and planning for device enrollment in on-premises MDM.